 I was asked on Quora about NLP approaches or tools to automatically rewrite sentences.
 Here is my brief answer (feel free to vote on Quora).
+Also note that I have updated the answer to include seq2seq models.

 Not really a specialist in sentence re-writing, but I think at least the following approaches can be used: